AdriaBelinchon/The-Goonies/README.md

 Use f3 to lose Automatically.

+Use the number 1 of the keyboard to go to the first scene.

+Use the number 2 of the keyboard to go to the second scene.

+Use the number 3 of the keyboard to go to the third scene.

+Use the number 4 of the keyboard to go to the fourth scene.

 After you win the game press the spacebar to return to the menu or escape to close the window.

 #### Our profiles